Kambakhsh-Eskandari/leetcode-python/README.md

 My solutions for leetcode questions.

-My plan is to pratice at least one problem per day.
+My plan is to solve at least one problem each day.